SNRAL

 The Sierra Nevada Aquatic Research Laboratory (SNARL) was established in 1935 by the US Bureau of Sport Fisheries and Wildlife as the Convict Creek Experiment Station.
 The goal of the station was to study the success of hatchery trout in a native stream.
 Acquired by UCSB in 1973, the site now serves as a base for research and teaching in eastern and central California and western Nevada.
 With some of the most developed facilities in the UC Natural Reserve System and a considerable outreach program, SNARL is UC’s outpost in eastern California, a region of the state with no university campuses.

 Convict Creek provides a perennial water supply that contributes to SNARL’s habitat diversity.
 Three major types of vegetation occur on the relatively uniform terrain found at SNARL.
 Each is characterized by floristic composition and accompanying physical features, including soil type, exposure, and water availability.
 The three vegetation types found at SNARL are: 1) Great Basin Sagebrush Vegetation 2) High Desert Riparian Woodland 3) Riparian Meadow Vegetation.
+Non-aquatic research is permitted and encouraged.

 Facilities

 The reserve has overnight facilities for 45 people in the form of a dormitory, a three-bedroom house (Q8), a two-bedroom house (Q1), and 2 one-bedroom cottages (Q2 and Q3).
 Each unit has bunks, a kitchen with pots, pans, and dishes, and restroom facilities.
 There is no food or custodial service.
 Users are expected to furnish their own food, bedding, towels, vehicles, and equipment.
 Housing is assigned at the discretion of the Director.
-See the site map and building photos for more detail.
+See the site map and facilities for more detail.

 The reserve has over 6,000 sq. ft. of lab and office space.
 There are wet labs, dry labs, a radioisotope lab, controlled-environment chambers, and shared laboratory equipment.
 More details about our laboratory facilities can be found on our laboratory orientation page.
 Broadband Internet is linked by fiber optic cables and can be accessed across much of the Reserve.
 There is ample office space, a conference room, and new classroom/lecture hall that seats 120.